scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 So, out of curiosity, I started investigating how these kinds of attacks work.

-## How do logins work?
+---
+## How does on log in on a website?
+In essence, a website has a database with all valid logins.
+When you enter your username and password, you provide one on these valid logins.
+However, these databases do not actually store your passwords.
+This would be incredibly unsage for, if the website gets compromised and the database leaked, everyone would now know your passwordm which is probably being used on other pages too.

+Instead, your username is stored alongside with the hashvalue of your password.
+If a leak occurs, only the hash ir published.
+An attacker would still not know which password led to that hash.
 ### A quick intro to hash-functions
 The fundamental technology behind safe logins to websites are hash-functions.
 A hash function has a few characteristics:
-- arbitrary length input
+- *arbitrary length input*
-- non-injective, non-surjective: Each input maps to a specific output.
+- *non-injective, non-surjective:* Each input maps to a specific output.
 Different inputs may map to the same output.
 There may be points in the output space that have no corresponding input.
 - Given two points $x_1$ and $x_2$ in the input space which map to $y_1$ and $y_2$ in the output space, there should be no correlation between $||x_2-y_1||$ and $||y_2-y_1||$.
 In lay-mans terms, this means that if two points in the input space are simiar, if you run them through the hash funciton, they should give very diffrent outputs.
 - All points in the output space should be approximately equally likely.
 This is another way of saying there should be as little collisions as possible.

 ### Let's design a trivial hash function
-Let's consider a basic example.

 We are searching for a hash function that maps a number $N \in [0 ...
 2^8]$ to a hash $h(N) \in [0 ...
 2^8]$.